 Denys shares a long history with the Company.
 Born in Quebec City, he spent part of his childhood in Valcourt, home of BRP's global centre of expertise.
-He was quickly immersed in the world of motorsports, going on to become the excellent rider we know.
+He was quickly immersed in the world of powersports, going on to become an excellent rider.

 A passionate and truly creative force, Denys carved out a prominent position for himself within the Company, quickly assuming the role of vice-president.
-He's the mastermind behind the design and innovation philosophy at BRP - a philosophy that sets our products apart in the market.
+He's the mastermind behind the design and innovation philosophy at BRP - a philosophy that sets the Company's products apart in the market.